Gentle Reader – I was asked to answer this on Quora (www.Quora.com) and thought it might prove of interest. Comments are, as always, requested.

 The problem with our system is organizational and conceptual.
 Hopefully, we have begun to correct this.

 AJ Layon was, for 28 years, at the University of Florida College of Medicine, in the Division of Critical Care Medicine, in Gainesville, FL.
-For the past approximately 10 years, until September 2011, he was Professor and Chief of Critical Care Medicine at UF; In September of 2011 he became System Director of Critical Care Medicine in PA.
+For the approximately 10 years until September 2011, he was Professor and Chief of Critical Care Medicine at UF; In September of 2011 he became System Director and Co-Chairman of Critical Care Medicine in PA; this ended in 2017.
+He serves as a Physician in the Surgical Group with Médecins sans Frontières (MSF, Doctors without Borders).